|4||Oak Park, Michigan|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Albuquerque air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Albuquerque air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Tuesday, Sep 27|

 |Wednesday, Sep 28|

 Good 23 US AQI